-Unless states act to ensure access to new treatments derived from CBD that are approved by FDA and scheduled by DEA, these therapies would not be made available to individuals living with uncontrolled seizures.
-Therefore, we are urging states to begin to explore how they can take steps to ensure access to this potentially lifesaving treatment option if approved by the FDA.
+Since CBD is a Schedule I substance under most state schedules, state action is needed to ensure proper rescheduling of FDA-approved treatments derived from CBD.
+Unless states act to ensure access to new treatments derived from CBD that are approved by FDA and scheduled by DEA, these therapies will not be made available to individuals living with uncontrolled seizures.
+Therefore, we will continue to advocate in states where legislation is necessary to create a pathway for therapies derived from CBD for this medication and any future medications.